meisl/logicly/README.md

   Q3 = D3 D2 /D1 + D3 D1 D0
 ```
 ![BCD-to-bin_02.png](BCD-to-bin_02.png)

-Not only are the AND gates smaller, we don't need to invert D2 and D0 anymore.
+Not only are the AND gates smaller now, we don't need to invert D2 and D0 anymore.
 But that's only the beginning.
 Consider the address `11XX`: it points to the entire row 11 which we can as well set to all 1s.
 This eliminates the remaining NOT: